tacman/mailtrap/sfcasts/bonus-symfony-scheduler.md

 Hey!
 You're still here?
 Great!
 I have a bonus chapter for you.

-One of our interns, Hugo, is complaining that he has to login to our server and run the booking reminders command, every night at midnight.
+One of our interns, Hugo, is complaining that he has to log in to our server and run the booking reminders command, every night at midnight.
 I don't know what the problem is - isn't that what interns are for?!

 But...
 I guess to be more robust, we should automate this in case he's sick or forgets.
+We could set up a CRON job... but that wouldn't be nearly as cool or flexible as using the Symfony Scheduler component is perfect for this.

-The Symfony Scheduler component is perfect for this.
 At your terminal, run:

 ```terminal
 composer require scheduler
 ```

-You can think of Symfony Scheduler as an add-on for Symfony Messenger.
+Think of Symfony Scheduler as an add-on for Messenger.
 It provides its own special transport that, instead of a queue, determines if it's time to run a job.
 Each job, or task, is a messenger message, so it requires a message handler.
-You consume the schedule like any messenger transport with the `messenger:consume` command.
+You consume the schedule, like any messenger transport with the `messenger:consume` command.

 Create a schedule with: